JAlcocerT/JAlcocerT/content/blog/book-da-datamodelling.md

 ### DWH Concepts

 A data warehouse is a large, centralized repository of data that is used to support business intelligence and reporting.

 Data warehouses are designed to store and analyze large amounts of data from a variety of sources, and provide users with the ability to analyze and report on this data in a meaningful way.

 * It exists on top of several DB's, providing a layer to do Data Analytics.
 * Typically working with ETL and can outputs BI reports.
-* Examples of data warehouse solutions include Microsoft Azure Synapse Analytics, Snowflake, and Amazon Redshift.
+* Examples of data warehouse solutions include Microsoft Azure Synapse Analytics, BQ, Snowflake, and Amazon Redshift.

 ### Data warehouses Layers

-* They typically have three main layers:
+DWH typically have three main layers:

 * Staging area: Data from multiple sources is temporarily stored and prepared for further processing.
 This may involve data cleansing, transformation, and deduplication.
 * Integration layer: Data is transformed, integrated, and stored in a consistent format.
 This layer often uses a star or snowflake schema to organize data into fact and dimension tables for efficient querying and analysis.
 * Presentation layer: The final layer presents data in a format suitable for reporting and analysis.
 This may involve creating summary tables, aggregations, or data marts tailored to specific business functions or departments.

 ### ETL and ELT in DWH Architecture